 AIS confirmation and compliance audits

-The audits are conducted by the department to assess your compliance with the conditions of your AIS approval notice and the performance of your approved examiners and nominees.
-If you have a mobile AIS listed on your AIS approval notice, the mobile AIS is required to be present at the AIS premises during the audit.
+The purpose of these checks is to assess compliance with the conditions of your AIS approval and the performance of your approved examiners and nominees.
+If you also have a mobile AIS, you must ensure that the mobile AIS is present at the AIS premises during the audit.

-During the audit, you, your nominee or an approved examiner may be asked to demonstrate:
+During the checks, you, your nominee or your approved examiner may be asked to demonstrate:

-- how to access current legislation, business rules, Light Vehicle Inspection Guidelines and Heavy Vehicle Inspection Manual (where applicable)
+- how to access current legislation, the Business Rules for Approved Inspection Stations, the Queensland Light Vehicle Inspection Manual and the National Heavy Vehicle Inspection Manual (where applicable)

 - the operation of equipment that is being used as part of a thorough vehicle inspection.

-The current audit checklist describes what an auditor will be looking at during the audit.
-The checklist can also be used as a tool to ensure that your AIS complies with the conditions of your AIS approval.
+The current AIS compliance checklist outlines what a transport inspector will be assessing during the compliance check.
+You can also review the checklist to help you prepare and ensure your AIS complies with the conditions of your AIS approval.

 The preferred method of contacting the AIS Administrator is by email at firstname.lastname@example.org

 Alternatively, you may contact the AIS Administrator by: